-Students may register for up to 17 credit hours in a regular academic term (e.g. fall or spring) and up to 9 credit hours in the summer term.
-Junior and senior, but not sophomore, students who wish to increase their credit load to 18 credit hours a term must have completed ENGL 203 and ENGL 204 and then petition the OSB Undergraduate Student Academic Affairs and Curriculum Committee for permission to do so.
+The credit load of students is available in the General University Academic Information section of the catalogue.
+Business students who wish to increase their credit load to 18 credit hours a term must have completed ENGL 203 and ENGL 204 and then petition the OSB Undergraduate Curriculum and Academic Student Affairs Committee for permission to do so.
 Normally, junior and senior students with an overall GPA of at least 3.3 or a GPA of at least 3.3 in the last two terms are given such permission.